Guinea pig doesn’t like me

 Why is my guinea pig scared all of a sudden?

-Guinea pigs are known as prey animals, which explains why they are able to conceal their discomfort so well.
-Predators, on the other hand, are attracted to the pain signs of wild guinea pigs that are showing symptoms of being in agony.
+The fact that guinea pigs are considered to be prey animals explains why they are able to hide the discomfort they are experiencing so effectively.
+On the other hand, predators are drawn to the wild guinea pigs that are showing symptoms of being in agony.
 As a direct consequence of this, they feel an innate compulsion to guard it.
-Dogs and cats have the same instinct as guinea pigs, and they are more inclined than people to hide injuries or illnesses.
+Dogs and cats share the same instinct as guinea pigs, and they are more inclined than people to hide injuries or illnesses.
 Guinea pigs also have this instinct.

 Also read: 25 health issues common in guinea pigs

-When guinea pigs are scared, they become anxious, and the most common cause of this is loud noises.
+Guinea pigs develop anxiety when they are frightened, and the most prevalent cause of this condition is exposure to loud noises.

 Change in living environments

-Guinea pigs can be affected by a variety of circumstances, some of which are hidden and minor in nature.
+Guinea pigs are susceptible to being harmed by a wide range of factors, some of which are covert and very unimportant in nature.

-It is possible that your guinea pig has developed an aversion to you as a result of your smell, and this aversion may have evolved over time.
-These critters have been socialized to avoid particular odors, mainly those that are associated with the larger creatures that prey on them, such as dogs and cats, which they find offensive.
+It is conceivable that your guinea pig has become averse to you as a result of your smell, and this aversion may have evolved over time.
+These critters have been socialized to avoid particular odors, mainly those that are associated with the larger creatures that prey on them, such as dogs and cats, which they have been taught to find repulsive.

 Also read: All about guinea pig’s sense of smell

-You must make an effort to calm them down while also attempting to establish a positive relationship with them.
+You need to make an effort to calm them down while also trying to create a positive relationship with them.
 Both of these things are required of you.

 Why doesn’t my guinea pig like me?

-Let’s take a closer look at some of the more common behaviors that your guinea pig exhibits.
+Let’s take a more in-depth look at some of the more typical actions that your guinea pig engages in during the day.

 Guinea pig runs away when i try to pick him up